dotstudio-io/fi-fileman/README.md

 ```

 ### Initialization
-This component musit be initialized before using it:
+This component should be configured before using it:

 ```js
 var fileman = require('fi-seed-component-fileman');